microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/profilephoto-update.md

 Update the photo for the specified contact, group, team, or user in a tenant.
 The size of the photo you can update to must be under 8 MB.

 Due to the current limit of 4 MB on the total size of each REST request, the size of the photo you can add is also limited to 4 MB.
-The following are the supported dimensions for HD photos on Exchange Online: `48x48`, `64x64`, `96x96`, `120x120`, `240x240`, `360x360`, `432x432`, `504x504`, and `648x648`.

 You can use either PATCH or PUT for this operation.

-> **Note:** This operation supports only a user's work or school mailboxes and not personal mailboxes.

 ## Permissions